 In the Zoo Crew fic The Harmony Trap, set in a Darker and Edgier AU of Earth-C, Reptiles suffer the same prejudices as African-Americans in our world.
 Avians also suffer prejudice, but not as severely.

 In the Jackie Chan Adventures and Teen Titans crossover fic A Shadow Of The Titans (part of Project Dark Jade) Suzano is a Jerkass with a great hatred of Jade, which he claims is due to her being part Oni while he claims to be descended from a Japanese god of the same name.
 But after it is revealed that he is on a team with a ghost and a demon, and that he also has racist feelings towards the very human Gadjo, it is suggested that he just uses it as an excuse to be rude to people.

-The Warmistress of Equestria; the deer see almost all of the other races of Equestria as beneath them, although the one most vocalized is towards ponies; they consider ponies to be backwards, short-sighted brutes who would try to exploit or destroy the deer.
+In The Warmistress of Equestria, the deer see almost all of the other races of Equestria as beneath them, although the one most vocalized is towards ponies — they consider ponies to be backwards, short-sighted brutes who would try to exploit or destroy the deer.